Water: Green Infrastructure

 International Stormwater Best Management Practices (BMP) Database – This database summarizes the findings of more than 400 BMP studies.
 Users of the website can perform custom queries or download technical papers summarizing performance results.
 Four green infrastructure controls are included in the database: constructed wetlands, bioretention, swales, and porous pavement.

-National Pollutant Removal Performance Database – This technical brief by the Center for Watershed Protection summarizes the results of more than 150 pollutant removal studies.
+National Pollutant Removal Performance Database (PDF) (10 pp, 1.2MB, About PDF) – This technical brief by the Center for Watershed Protection summarizes the results of more than 150 pollutant removal studies.
 The brief includes statistical and graphical representations of removal rates for four types of green infrastructure controls: constructed wetlands, bioretention, infiltration trenches, and swales.

 Runoff Reduction Method Technical Memo - Appendix F: BMP Research Summary Tables - This technical memo by the Center for Watershed Protection presents the results of more than 100 papers in tabular form.
 Water quality and quantity results are presented for a range of green infrastructure and conventional controls, including constructed wetlands, bioretention, infiltration, swales, green roofs, and porous pavement.